howl-editor/howl/site/source/doc/api/ui/window.md

-A window has, apart from the grid components described above, always two graphical elements associated with it; A [Status] instance used for displaying informational message to the user, and a [Readline] instance allowing for user input.
+A window has, apart from the grid components described above, always two graphical elements associated with it; A [Status] instance used for displaying informational message to the user, and a [CommandLine] instance allowing for user input.

 The currently focused window is accessible as